Acquire

 we are edit lab

-We seek to understand the crucial dysregulation or untrained points in a child's innate immune system with the goal of treating and getting better outcomes for pediatric cancer patients.
+We seek to uncover how dysregulation or incomplete training of a child’s innate immune system contributes to cancer progression, with the ultimate goal of improving therapies and outcomes for pediatric patients.

 Meet Us